-Looking for new sans serif and serif fonts combinations?
-In this article, you'll find the best font family combinations.
+Looking for new serif and sans serif pairings?
+In this article, you'll find the best font combinations.

-Fonts are a key component for communicating a message.
+Fonts are a key component of communicating a message.
 Serif and sans serif fonts are the most well-known groups of typefaces.
 Learn how to combine serif and sans serif fonts for your next project.
-Today, we'll go through some of the best examples of fonts that work well together.
+Today, we'll go through some of the best examples of fonts that pair well together.

-Unlimited Sans Serif and Serif Combinations on Envato Elements
+Unlimited Sans Serif and Serif Pairings on Envato Elements

-If you're looking for inspiration or examples of the best font pairings, be sure to check out Envato Elements.
-Their growing library includes awesome font family combinations and fonts that go well together.
+If you're looking for inspiration or examples of the best font pairs, be sure to check out Envato Elements.
+Their growing library includes awesome font family combinations and fonts that pair well together.
 You can also find other assets like photos, graphic templates, and videos.

 How to Combine Serif and Sans Serif Fonts